WildCodeSchool/2022-09-PHP-Bordeaux-Project-2-avengers/README.md

 7. Run the internal PHP webserver with `php -S localhost:8000 -t public/`.
 The option `-t` with `public` as parameter means your localhost will target the `/public` folder.
 8. Go to `localhost:8000` with your favorite browser.
 9. Register as a new User on the registration page or create a new user from scratch, directly in your database (an "admin" role is required to have full access to all features)
+10. One last thing: you can add your own music to the app.
+Just know that you are limited to 2Mo per track, unless you go to your *php.ini* and change the "maximum_upload_size" allowed.
-10. After these steps, you should be able to access the whole website.
+11. After these steps, you should be able to access the whole website.
 Have fun!